 The USDA School Finder can help you find meals for your kids when schools are closed.

 Distractions to Keep Your Kids (and You) Sane

 The Low Income Home Energy Assistance Program (LIHEAP) provides financial assistance to help pay energy bills.
 Go online to see if you qualify for aid.
 Most utility providers have programs to help people financially impacted by COVID-19.

 Contact 211.org to get connected with resources that can help with paying bills, finding food, and local resources.

 Most mortgage lenders have programs in place to help if you can’t pay your mortgage.
 If you face an eviction, know your rights.
 The Centers for Disease Control (CDC), issued an order halting certain evictions for eligible renters.

 Remember to Take Care of Yourself

 The last six months have been mentally challenging for everyone.
-If you are struggling, you do not have to do it alone.
-Reach out for help.
+If you’re struggling, you don’t have to do it alone.
+Reach out to a trusted friend, family member, or mental health professional for help.